ricktu288/ray-optics/run-locally/README.md

 If you are not familiar with the development environment but still want to run the project locally, you can follow the steps below.

 1. Download and install [Simple Web Server](https://simplewebserver.org/).
-2. Download the [latest deployment of the website](https://github.com/ricktu288/ray-optics/archive/refs/heads/gh-pages.zip) (recommended) or a [released version](https://github.com/ricktu288/ray-optics/releases) (if you want a versioned DOI) and unzip it.
+2. Download either of the following and unzip the folder:
+   - [Latest deployment](https://github.com/ricktu288/ray-optics/archive/refs/heads/gh-pages.zip) (same as the online version, with beta features)
+   - [Latest release](https://github.com/ricktu288/ray-optics/releases/latest) (slightly older, but has a versioned DOI for citation)
 3. Start Simple Web Server, click "New Server".
-4. Set "Folder Path" to the "ray-optics-gh-pages" folder you just unzipped.
+4. Set "Folder Path" to the folder you just unzipped.
 Note that some systems may put the folder in another folder with the same name.
 Please select the inner one.
 5. Expand "Basic Options" and turn on "Exclude .html extension".
-It should look like this:
+It should look like this (the folder name depends on which version you downloaded):

     ![Simple Web Server](https://raw.githubusercontent.com/ricktu288/ray-optics/refs/heads/master/run-locally/simple-web-server-config.png)